nickcollins-craft/On-the-formulation-and-implementation-of-extrinsic-cohesive-zone-models-with-contact/README.md

 # On-the-formulation-and-implementation-of-extrinsic-cohesive-zone-models-with-contact
-This repository stores the codes associated with the paper "On the formulation and implementation of extrinsic cohesive zone models with contact"
+This repository stores the codes associated with the paper "On the formulation and implementation of extrinsic cohesive zone models with contact", by N.A.
+Collins-Craft, F. Bourrier and V. Acary
 The codes are also available on Zenodo: https://doi.org/10.5281/zenodo.6939392

 In order to run the codes, the user first requires a working installation of Python 3 (the codes were run on Python 3.8.13).
 We strongly recommend using Anaconda to manage the installation: https://www.anaconda.com/products/distribution